jlleongarcia/jlleongarcia/content/blog/dev-web-staticcms.md

 ### Github Mode with Github Pages

-Im a big fan if github pages.
+Im a big fan of github pages.

 And this was resonating so much with this setup.